 In fiscal year 2014, the Authority elected to change from a defined contribution simplified employee pension plan to a non-elective 401(a) governmental plan for the benefit of its employees.
 Employees of the Authority who have attained the age of 21 and have worked at least one year at the Authority are eligible to participate in and are fully vested in the 401(a) plan.
 Subject to the approval of the Authority, the one-year service requirement may be waived or modified by either the terms of an employment contract and/or by the hiring of an employee directly from a qualifying governmental entity or agency.
 The Authority contributes 13% of its employees' salaries.
-In fiscal years 2020 and 2019, retirement contributions by the Authority were \$71,671 and \$86,758, respectively.
+In fiscal years 2021 and 2020, retirement contributions by the Authority were \$70,970 and \$71,671, respectively.

-The non-elective 401(a) governmental plan liability at June 30, 2020 and 2019 was \$32,837 and \$42,999, respectively.
+The non-elective 401(a) governmental plan liability on June 30, 2021 and 2020 was \$34,787 and \$32,837, respectively.